Network-Realised Model Predictive Control Part I: NRF-Enabled Closed-loop Decomposition: First Layer Design

-Once the closed-loop response TFMs are selected, the design problem reduces to minimising the difference between the TFMs appearing in \eqref{eq:dyn_i}-\eqref{eq:Ei_def} (along with the $\mathcal{Z}$-transforms of the $Z_i^\top \mathcal{I}_{\mathbf{Q}}[k]{Z}_{cj}$ terms) and those from \eqref{eq:des_d_a}-\eqref{eq:des_c_d}, in terms of a suitable system norm.
-In order to provide a highly flexible design framework, we proceed to formulate our model-matching expressions in terms of a generic system norm.
-However, we point out that the overall complexity of the resulting optimisation problem is largely dependent upon the chosen norm.
-Notably, two popular choices in system-theoretical literature are the $\mathcal{H}_2$ and the $\mathcal{H}_\infty$ norms, which entail the following: \begin{enumerate} \item[a)] For the $\mathcal{H}_2$ norm, we point out that the reasoning used in Theorem~29 of \cite{Rotko} can also be employed in the discrete-time case.
+Once the closed-loop response TFMs are selected, the design problem reduces to minimising the difference between the TFMs appearing in \eqref{eq:dyn_i}-\eqref{eq:Ei_def} (along with the TFMs $Z_i^\top\mathbf{I}_{\mathbf{Q}}(z){Z}_{cj}$, which represent the $\mathcal{Z}$-transforms belonging to $Z_i^\top \mathcal{I}_{\mathbf{Q}}[k+k_0]{Z}_{cj}$) and the ones from \eqref{eq:des_d_a}-\eqref{eq:des_c_d}, in terms of a suitable system norm.
+To provide a highly flexible design framework, we formulate our model-matching expressions in terms of a generic system norm.
+However, we point out that the overall complexity of the resulting optimisation problem depends largely on the chosen norm.
+Notably, two popular choices in system-theoretical literature are the $\mathcal{H}_2$ and the $\mathcal{H}_\infty$ norms, which entail the following considerations: \begin{enumerate} \item[a)] For the $\mathcal{H}_2$ norm, we point out that the reasoning used in Theorem~29 of \cite{Rotko} can also be employed in the discrete-time case.
 Additionally, when combined with the vectorisation-based parametrisation described in Appendix~\ref{app:aux}, said norm yields a \emph{convex formulation} that can be tackled \emph{analytically} using classical theory (see Sections~17.6 and~21.5 in \cite{zhou}).

 \item[b)] For the $\mathcal{H}_\infty$ norm, the related problem is more intricate than the one from point a), but it nevertheless remains numerically tractable.
-One solution is to employ the vectorisation-based parametrisation from Appendix~\ref{app:aux} in conjunction with the \emph{Bounded Real Lemma} (BRL) in order to adapt the norm optimisation technique proposed in \cite{aug_sparse}, thus resulting in a \emph{convex} and iterative procedure with \emph{guaranteed convergence}.
-In this case, the Semidefinite Programming-based formulations which result from employing the BRL have been shown to exhibit rapid convergence (see section V.B in \cite{aug_sparse}). \end{enumerate}
+One solution is to employ the vectorisation-based parametrisation from Appendix~\ref{app:aux} in conjunction with the \emph{Bounded Real Lemma} to adapt the norm optimisation technique proposed in \cite{aug_sparse}, thus resulting in a \emph{convex} and iterative procedure with \emph{guaranteed convergence}.
+In this case, the Semidefinite-Programming-based formulations which result from employing the Bounded Real Lemma have been shown to exhibit rapid convergence (see section V.B in \cite{aug_sparse}). \end{enumerate}

 }